IngoSchelterUBT/BTevalSpec/readme.md

 Here is an example from the `Na2DA` test including the new-line guess (crosses) based on the error-suppressed add-line objective (dark solid line):

 ![Na2DA_addLineObj1_wref](testTemplates/Na2DA/readmeFiles/addLineObj1_wref.png   "Add-line objective (for fit iteration 2, wref=1) from the Na2DA test")

+Remember that the add-line objective without error suppression (light gray line) shows the remaining part of the spectrum that is missing in the fit.
+The error suppression in this case removes a large part of the add-line objective at abount `0.15 Ry`.
+The difference between the line is the line-shape error, that is removed by the error suppression, i.e., the error from fitting previous lines at about `0.15 Ry`.
+The previously fitted lines at that energy were more than 100 times larger than the remaining ones that are visible in the error-suppressed add-line objective.

 ## Run